Complaints may be made about the conduct of authorised research activities by participants, researchers, staff or others.

 There are a number of ways a complaint may be communicated to the Research Office.

-A ‘formal complaint’ includes all written complaints and any verbal reports or complaints that cannot be dealt with as informal incidents.
-Formal incidents are recorded by the Research Office on behalf of the Human Research Ethics Committee or Research Governance Officer and are managed according to the procedure outlined by St Vincent’s Hospital and NSW Health Polices and Guidelines (GL2010_014 (EO 014), GL2010_015 (RGO 013) and PD2006_073)
+A Formal Complaint includes all written complaints and any verbal reports or complaints that cannot be dealt with as informal incidents.
+Formal incidents are recorded by the Research Office on behalf of the Human Research Ethics Committee or Research Governance Officer and are managed according to the procedure outlined by St Vincent’s Hospital and NSW Health Polices and Guidelines (GL2010_014, GL2010_015 and PD2020_013)

-When a complaint is received by the Office, it is directed as appropriate to either the HREC Executive Officer or Research Governance Officer for management.
-In order to allow the Office to respond to complaints, we ask that complainants leave their name and contact details.
+When a complaint is received by the Research Office, it is directed to the Research Office Manager In order to allow the Office to respond to complaints, we ask that complainants leave their name and contact details.
 This information is treated confidentially.

 Complaints will be responded to within 24 hours during weekdays.
 The complainant will be notified of the outcome of the investigation relating to their complaint.